shiningrain/MyReadingList/README.md

 # 📖 Reading Lists

-This repository is the paper reading lists for XJTU AI Security Group.

 **Before getting started, it's recommended to read the [_specification_](./specification.md) first to learn how to explore this reading list and make some contributions.**

 ## AI Security